-The Regional Multimodal Traveler Information component indicators are shown in Figure 32.
-Traveler information capability covered nearly one third of freeway miles in 2002.
+The Regional Multimodal Traveler Information component indicators are shown in Figure 31.
+Traveler information capability covered nearly one third of freeway miles in 2004.
 The use of a variety of media to disseminate information is growing steadily.
-Traveler information is becoming multi-modal, with more than one third of the traveler information systems incorporating two or more modes.
+Traveler information is becoming multi-modal, with nearly one-half of the traveler information systems incorporating two or more modes.

-Figure 32 Regional Multimodal Traveler Information in the Largest 78 Metropolitan Areas
+Figure 31 Regional Multimodal Traveler Information in the Largest 78 Metropolitan Areas